vinhnx/Ciapre.itermcolors/README.md

 ### Installation

+1. Download this repo as zip, `download`
+2. Extract to a folder
-On Item2, open `Preferences` via Command+
+3. On Item2, open `Preferences` via `Command+,`

-Then on Tab Profiles > Color > Color Presets... > Import... select ciapre.itermcolors file and enjoy!
+4. Then on Tab Profiles > Color > Color Presets... > Import... select ciapre.itermcolors file and enjoy!